Personal safety in the workplace

 When developing your safe systems of work and employee training, remember to outline the support procedures that must be followed when an incident happens.

-Meet your workplace health and safety training obligations
+Meet your work health and safety training obligations

 As an employer, you:

-- are legally obliged to provide workplace health & safety (WHS) training to your employees
+- are legally obliged to provide work health and safety (WHS) training to your employees

 - must provide this training when a new employee starts and provide regular refresher training